MATCH (n) RETURN DISTINCT LABELS(n);

-Finding your way around an unknown graph can seem a bit ambiguous at first due to Neo4j being schema-free.
+Finding your way around an unknown graph can seem a bit ambiguous at first due to ONgDB being schema-free.
 Especially if you’re newer to graph databases and used to a relational database where you would simply open the ERD and have a look through the tables.
-Just because Neo4j is schema-free doesn’t mean that schema-like elements are not present.
-The Neo4j graph database schema elements are composed of Label Names, Relationship Types, Indexes and Constraints on Property Keys.
+Just because ONgDB is schema-free doesn’t mean that schema-like elements are not present.
+The Open Native Graph Database (ONgDB) schema elements are composed of Label Names, Relationship Types, Indexes and Constraints on Property Keys.
 Let’s look at some techniques for getting aquatinted with an unknown graph.

 - To understand the Indexes and Constraints applied to the graph database, which will begin to shape some of the business rules around the data in the graph, you’ll want to execute the query, “:schema” within the browser to observe all the index and constraint rules for the Labels and Relationships with their respective Property Keys.

 - To gain a better understanding of the amount of nodes in the graph as a whole or within a certain Label so you know the data size you’re handling, run MATCH n RETURN COUNT(n); or MATCH (n:LabelNameHere) RETURN COUNT(n); respectively.

 Several important Geequel functions that you can utilize as you resume your exploration are: labels(), type() and keys().
 Note in the examples below that the keyword DISTINCT removes duplicate values from the return set:

 - labels() has node reference as the argument, and returns the labels that are on such node.

 IMPORTANT: Unless your graph is very small it is better to use labels() in a more focused way instead of across the entire graph.